NHL postpones 3 Flames games due to COVID-19 outbreak

 Postponed games include Monday night’s game at Chicago, Tuesday’s game at Nashville and Thursday’s home game against Toronto.

+Later Monday, the Carolina Hurricanes announced star center Sebastian Aho, rookie center Seth Jarvis and a member of the training staff have entered the COVID-19 protocol.

+The team said all three would remain in Vancouver.
+The Hurricanes lost there 2-1 on Sunday, with Aho missing the game with what the team originally said was an illness.
+Carolina played at Calgary on Thursday, winning 2-1 in overtime.

-The league said in a news release that the games were postponed due to concern with continued spread and the likelihood of additional positive cases.
-The Flames’ training facilities were closed until further notice.
+The league said in a news release that the Flames games were postponed due to concern with continued spread and the likelihood of additional positive cases.
+The Flames’ training facilities were also closed.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports